libreas/libreas.github.io/ausgabe30/balck/master.md

-opposed by external forces such as the tendency to use fashionable terms and topics imported from other fields and from institutional pressure to do things other than what is needed from the perspective of building the discipline.”* (Hjørland 2013, S. 21) Mittelstraß beschreibt Interdisziplinarität nicht nur als problemorientierte Grenzüberschreitung, sondern ebenso als Motiv disziplinärer Einfallslosigkeit.
+opposed by external forces such as the tendency to use fashionable terms and topics imported from other fields and from institutional pressure to do things other than what is needed from the perspective of building the discipline.”
+(Hjørland 2013, S.21) Mittelstraß beschreibt Interdisziplinarität nicht nur als problemorientierte Grenzüberschreitung, sondern ebenso als Motiv disziplinärer Einfallslosigkeit.
 Diese äußert sich durch eine "interdisziplinäre"